lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 ### ❌ Negative Indicators — Not Implicit Meaning

-If any of the following apply, select "No".
+If any of the following apply, select "Yes".
 These suggest **new information** rather than implicit content:

 #### **1. Addition changes the core meaning**
 The addition fundamentally changes the meaning of the original sentence.